sigal-shaked/DiabeticRetinopathyDetection-with-Deep-Learning/configuration/readme.md

   - Run using Ipython: Ipython
   - Type %autoindent to set off indentation and be able to paste blocks of code

-4. Split large files (to 10000 lines per file, for example):
+4. Split large files (to 10 files, for example, with no line breaks):

-  split -l/N 10000 orig_file.txt new
+  split -n l/10 -a1 -d src_file new